DevoInc/.github/profile/README.md

 ## Devo :heart: Open Source

-Welcome to Devo's community on GitHub, learn about what we're doing in open source and get involved!
+Welcome to Devo's community on Github: learn about what we're doing in open source and get involved!